DevExpress/testcafe-studio-docs/documentation/installing-testcafe-studio/README.md

 ---
 # Installing TestCafe Studio

-Since TestCafe Studio can be used on different operating systems.
-It is distributed as an installation file for MacOS and Windows, and a separate ZIP file for Linux.
+Since TestCafe Studio can be used on different operating systems, it is distributed as an installation file for MacOS and Windows, and a separate ZIP file for Linux.

 Follow the instructions below to install TestCafe Studio: